Argument X

 Their message did not cause other leaders in God's Church to provide a written response in order to address related problems.

 This sounds more like whining to me than a biblical argument.
 Furthermore, Blow the Trumpet didn't cause you to write your counter letter to me anymore than you caused us to write our rebuttal to your totally unbiblical study paper.
 Personally, I believe you responded to Blow the Trumpet as a courtesy to Mr. Dennis Luker, and he asked you to respond as a courtesy to me.
-Additionally, I think your case would have better been served by not writing at all, as opposed to producing the nonsense you presented in your letter.
+Additionally, I think your case would have been better served by not writing at all, as opposed to producing the nonsense you presented in your letter.

 They were not disrespecting the Church or its leadership.